debnathsanju4803/AI-Job-Recommendation-System/README.md

-# AI Resume Parser & Job Recommender
+# AI Job Recommendation System

 A free, open-source, production-ready system for parsing resumes and recommending matching jobs using AI.
 Built with **100% free and open-source** technologies - no paid APIs required.